 My father was born in Corbie, and raised in Villers-Bretonneux (see the official web site).
 It’s a small village near Amiens (and not too far from Paris) in the north-western part of France.

 My grandparents, Emile A. Friant and Jeanne F Dinouard, have both passed away.
-One of my grandfather’s brothers, Marcel, still lives nearby.
 Of Emile’s children, only my father has left France, my aunt, uncle, and cousins still live in France, some near Villers Bretonneux.

 Descendants of Friant, Aurèle

 - sp.
 Vimeux, Antoinette Marie Henriette (1901 – 1979)

 - Friant, Emile Aurèle Ulysse (1929 – 1996)

 - sp.
 Dinouard, Jeanne Fernande Eugénie Honorine (1931 – 2010)